jasons-archived/Raylib-ECS-Prototype/readme.md

 - `async`/`await` and `Task` patterns.

 ## architecture
 - general knowledge of Entity Component Systems.
-If you read/watch some intro on Unity ECS that is a good start.
   - The concept of components as resources having read/write locks, allowing coordination between multiple threads.
   - The concept that each System you create is effectively it's own thread.
   - Entity creation/deletion occurs at the start of each frame, between entity/component access by systems.